Q: What kind of game is GROSS?

 Q: When will GROSS be released?

 A: GROSS was released on Steam January 11th 2023.

 Q: How can I try the game before I buy it?

 A: You can play the free demo that’s available on Steam.
-The demo is currently representing a beta stage of the game, and as the game becomes more and more polished, optimized and balanced, the demo will regularly be updated to reflect this.
+As the game becomes more and more polished, optimized and balanced, the demo will regularly be updated to reflect this.
 Think of the demo as an early access version of the game, except it’s free, but also only contains a small number of levels.

 There is also Steams very generous refund policy.
 If you don’t like a game you played for only a couple of hours, you can usually get a full refund.

 A: We currently only plan to release GROSS on Steam for Microsoft Windows.

 Q: What’s in the game?